jbrake/nixos-config/README.md

 This script will:
 - Detect which machine you're on
 - Pull latest changes from git
-- Optionally update packages to latest versions
+- Optionally update flake inputs
-- Test the configuration
+- Build the target configuration (no changes yet)
-- Apply changes with your confirmation
-- Offer to reboot if needed
+- Set it as the next boot target and reboot (recommended)

 ### Manual Updates from Remote